apify/apify-microsoft-power-automate-integration/README.md

 ## Supported Operations

+### Obtaining Credentials

-This connector provides the following triggers and actions:
+The connector supports *OAuth 2.0* authentication with the following scopes only:
+- `profile`: Allows the connector to view your Apify account details and profile information.
+- `full_api_access`: Grants the connector complete access to all Apify API features, including running Actors, managing tasks, and accessing datasets.

+When creating a connection in Power Automate, select *Sign in with Apify*.
+You will be redirected to Apify to authorize access to your account.

+**Note**: All requests include the header `x-apify-integration-platform: microsoft-power-automate` to identify the integration platform.

 ### Triggers

+> **Note:**
+> Currently, when you set up these triggers, the Apify connector creates a webhook on your Apify account to notify Power Automate of completed runs.
+However, if you turn off or delete a workflow in Power Automate, the webhook on Apify is **not automatically removed**.
+> To prevent unused webhooks from accumulating, please manually remove old webhooks from your [Apify Console](https://console.apify.com/) by navigating to the *Integration* tab of the Actor used in your trigger (*https://console.apify.com/actors/<actor_id>/integrations*).
+> This is especially important if you retire or disable flows.
+We are working to improve this behavior so that webhook cleanup will happen automatically in the future.

-#### Actor Run Finished Trigger
+#### Actor run finished Trigger

-Use the "Actor Run Finished" trigger to automatically execute your Power Automate flow when a specific Apify Actor run completes with a selected status.
+Use the *Actor run finished* trigger to automatically execute your Power Automate flow when a specific Apify Actor run completes with a selected status.

-- **Authentication**: Use Apify API token or Sign in with Apify [OAuth 2.0] (scopes: `profile`, `full_api_access`).
+- **Authentication**: Use *Sign in with Apify* [OAuth 2.0] (scopes: `profile`, `full_api_access`).
 - **Headers**: All requests include `x-apify-integration-platform: microsoft-power-automate`.
 - **Inputs**:
-  - `Actor Scope`: Choose between "Recently used Actors" or "From Store" (Apify Store actors).
+  - `Actor Scope`: Choose between *Recently used Actors* or *From store* (Apify store Actors).
-  - `Actor`: Dynamic dropdown populated with actors based on the selected scope.
+  - `Actor`: Dynamic dropdown populated with Actors based on the selected scope.
   - `Trigger On`: Select which run statuses should trigger the flow (SUCCEEDED, FAILED, TIMED_OUT, ABORTED).
-- **Output**: Webhook payload containing detailed information about the completed actor run.
+- **Output**: Webhook payload containing detailed information about the completed Actor run.

 How it works:
-- Actor dropdown is populated via `GET /v2/acts` (for recent actors) or via `GET /v2/store` store API (for store actors).
+- Actor dropdown is populated via `GET /v2/acts` (for recent Actors) or via `GET /v2/store` store API (for store Actors).
-- The trigger creates a webhook via `POST /v2/webhooks` that subscribes to actor run events.
+- The trigger creates a webhook via `POST /v2/webhooks` that subscribes to Actor run events.
-- When the selected actor finishes with one of the specified statuses, Apify sends a webhook payload to Power Automate.
+- When the selected Actor finishes with one of the specified statuses, Apify sends a webhook payload to Power Automate.

 #### Actor Task Finished Trigger

-Use the "Actor Task Finished" trigger to automatically execute your Power Automate flow when a specific Apify Actor task run completes with a selected status.
+Use the *Actor task finished* trigger to automatically execute your Power Automate flow when a specific Apify Actor task run completes with a selected status.

-- **Authentication**: Use Apify API token or Sign in with Apify [OAuth 2.0] (scopes: `profile`, `full_api_access`).
+- **Authentication**: Use *Sign in with Apify* [OAuth 2.0] (scopes: `profile`, `full_api_access`).
 - **Headers**: All requests include `x-apify-integration-platform: microsoft-power-automate`.
 - **Inputs**:
-  - `Task`: Dynamic dropdown populated with your actor tasks.
+  - `Task`: Dynamic dropdown populated with your Actor tasks.
   - `Trigger On`: Select which run statuses should trigger the flow (SUCCEEDED, FAILED, TIMED_OUT, ABORTED).
 - **Output**: Webhook payload containing detailed information about the completed task run.

 How it works:
-- Creates a webhook via `POST /v2/webhooks` that subscribes to actor task run events.
+- Creates a webhook via `POST /v2/webhooks` that subscribes to Actor task run events.
 - Task dropdown is populated via `GET /v2/actor-tasks` to list your available tasks.

 ### Actions

 #### Get Dataset Items Action

-Use the "Get Dataset Items" action to retrieve records from one of your Apify Datasets.
+Use the *Get dataset items* action to retrieve records from one of your Apify datasets.

-- Authentication: Use Apify API token or Sign in with Apify [OAuth 2.0] (scopes: `profile`, `full_api_access`).
+- Authentication: Use *Sign in with Apify* [OAuth 2.0] (scopes: `profile`, `full_api_access`).
 - Headers: All requests include `x-apify-integration-platform: power-automate`.
 - Dataset (`datasetId`): Select a dataset from a dynamically populated dropdown of your datasets.
 - Optional query params: